Tim Robbins: Early life and education

-Robbins moved to Greenwich Village with his family at a young age while his father pursued a career as a member of a folk music group called The Highwaymen.
+Robbins moved to Greenwich Village with his family at a young age while his father pursued a career as a member of a folk music group called the Highwaymen.
 Robbins started performing in theater at age twelve and joined the drama club at Stuyvesant High School (Class of 1976).
 He spent two years at SUNY Plattsburgh and then returned to California to study at the UCLA Film School, graduating with a Bachelor of Arts degree in Drama in 1981.

 Career

+1980–1999: Breakthrough and stardom

 Robbins's acting career began at Theater for the New City, where he spent his teenage years in their Annual Summer Street Theater and also played the title role in a musical adaptation of Antoine de Saint-Exupéry's The Little Prince.
 After graduation from college in 1981, Robbins founded the Actors' Gang, an experimental theater group, in Los Angeles with actor friends from his college softball team, as well as John Cusack.

 In 1982, he appeared as domestic terrorist Andrew Reinhardt in three episodes of the television program St. Elsewhere.
+He had a small role in the film No Small Affair (1984), starring Demi Moore.
 In 1985, he guest-starred in the second episode of the television series Moonlighting, "Gunfight at the So-So Corral".
 He also took parts in films, such as the role of frat animal "Mother" in Fraternity Vacation (1985) and Lt Sam "Merlin" Wells in the fighter pilot film Top Gun (1986).
 He appeared on The Love Boat, as a young version of one of the characters in retrospection about the Second World War.
 His breakthrough role was as pitcher Ebby Calvin "Nuke" LaLoosh in the baseball film Bull Durham (1988), in which he co-starred with Susan Sarandon and Kevin Costner.